-Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers and foodie bloggers to visit as many food and drink establishments and try as many products across Dorset as possible.
+Dorset Foodie Feed is run by Heather Brown who works with a team of local food writers, journalists and foodie bloggers to visit as many food and drink establishments and try as many products across Dorset as possible.

 Together we hope to encourage consumers to discover the culinary delights on their doorstep and to #supportlocal.